npge/npge/README.md

 CP003175 BRUCA chr2 c Brucella canis HSK A52141 chromosome 2
 ```

-Columns are Database Identifier, short name, chromosome name,
+Fields are:

+- chromosome entry identifier in EMBL or RefSeqN
+    (database is automaticaly detected from identifier);
+- short name for the genome chosen by user,
+    this name is used in output data;
+- chromosome name (e.g., 'chr1', 'chr2'),
-chromosome circularity ('c' for circular and 'l' for linear),
+- chromosome circularity ('c' for circular and 'l' for linear),
     and arbitrary description (not used by the program).

+String `CP003175 BRUCA chr2 c` corresponds to EMBL entry
+`CP003175` which is represented by short genome name
+`BRUCA`, chromosome name `chr2` and is circular.

 Such a table for 17 genomes of Brucella can be found in
 file brucella/17genomes.tsv.
+This example is used below.

 Download fasta files with sequences of genomes: